 In July 2014, the DHHR launched its Centralized Intake Unit (CIU).
-CIU receives referrals 24 hours a day and seven days a week.
-CIU has enabled the streamlining of
+CIU receives referrals 24 hours a day, seven days a week.
+CIU has enabled the streamlining of Child

-Child Abuse and Neglect and Adult Protective Services referrals, creating consistency in how the referrals are documented and received.
+Abuse and Neglect and Adult Protective Services referrals, creating consistency in how the referrals are documented and received.
 Though county offices continue to input Youth Service petition referrals directly, the CIU handles all after-hour emergency calls for Youth Services and contacts the appropriate district supervisor when necessary.
 CIU can be reached at 1-800-352-6513.

-In July 2016, CIU will begin accepting referrals from prosecutors for Pre-Petition Diversion.
-The use of CIU simplifies the process for prosecutors in making referrals to the Department as they will be able to fax a standard referral form with all the necessary information for a Department worker to initiate contact with the referred youth and family.
+In July 2016, CIU began accepting referrals from prosecutors for Pre-Petition Diversion.
+The use of CIU simplifies the process for prosecutors in making referrals to the Department as they are able to fax a standard referral form with all necessary information for a DHHR worker to initiate contact with the referred youth and family.
 This process will help ensure prosecutors also receive feedback as to the acceptance of the referral and assignment to the local office.
+As of June 30, 2017, CIU has received 664 total referrals.